First mixed Laplace eigenfunctions with no hot spots: First mixed eigenfunctions of graph domains: proofs of Theorems and

-\begin{proof}[Proof of Theorem \ref{bound}] As in the proof of Theorem \ref{Gpairs}, we start by proving the result in the case that $f$ is piecewise linear.
+\begin{proof}[Proof of Theorem \ref{bound}] The first two sentences follow from Theorem 1.3 of \cite{nirenberg}.
+We will prove the remaining statements first for graph domains with piecewise linear defining functions.
+By approximating a general $f$ by a non-decreasing sequence of piecewise linear functions, each of which having at most as many local extrema and stationary intervals as $f$, the general result for $n$ finite follows from Proposition \ref{domainapprox}.
+If $n$ is infinite and $f(a),f(b)>0$, then Proposition \ref{finiteell} shows that the critical set is finite. \\ So suppose that $f$ is piecewise linear.
 By Proposition \ref{finiteell}, $u$ has at most finitely many critical points on $N$.
 Since $u$ vanishes at the endpoints of $N$ and $u\geq 0$, the number $\ell$ of critical points that are local extrema of $u|_{N}$ is odd.
 By extending $u$ to a neighborhood of $N$ via reflection, $u$ is a non-constant subharmonic function in a neighborhood of $N$, so it cannot have any local minima by the strong maximum principle for subharmonic functions.
 Thus, the local minima of $u|_{N}$ are not local extrema of $u$.
 The extrema of $u|_{N}$ nearest the endpoints of $N$ must be local maxima since $u$ is positive and vanishes at the endpoints of $N$.
 Thus, $u$ has at most $\frac{\ell+1}{2}$ local extrema on $N$.
 Suppose that $u$ has $k$ critical points on $N$, so $\ell\leq k$.
 Let $n$ be as in the statement of the theorem.
 We will show that $k\leq n$.
 It will follow that $\ell\leq n$ when $n$ is odd, and $\ell\leq n-1$ when $n$ is even.
 Note that by the piecewise linearity assumption, $n$ is finite.\\ Let $X=\partial_x$ be the constant vector field tangent to $N$.
-By Lemma 6.6 of \cite{judgemondal}, each critical point of $u$ in $N$ is an endpoint of an arc in $\Zcal(Xu)$ that intersects $\Omega$, and by Lemma \ref{neumannloop}, the other endpoints of the arc emanating from each of these points cannot lie in $N$.
+By Lemma 6.6 of \cite{judgemondal}, each critical point of $u$ in $N$ is an endpoint of an arc in $\Zcal(Xu)$ that intersects $\Omega$, and by Lemma \ref{neumannloop}, the other endpoint of the arc emanating from each of these points cannot lie in $N$.
 By Lemmas \ref{noDircritpoints} and \ref{deg1Dirichlet}, the other endpoint of each of these arcs must be a point $(x,y)\in D$ such that either $x$ is a strict local extremum for $f$ or $x$ lies in an interval on which $f$ is constant.
 By Lemmas \ref{neumannloop} and \ref{deg1Dirichlet}, at most one of these arcs can terminate at each of these points.
 Suppose that $f'(x)\equiv 0$ on some open interval $I$, so $Xu\equiv 0$ on $I\times f(I)$.
-If an endpoint $x$ of $I$ lies in $\{a,b\}$ or is a point where $f$ is not smooth, then Lemma \ref{deg1Dirichlet} shows that $I\times f(I)$ is the only arc in $\Zcal(Xu)$ terminating at $(x,f(x))$.
-Lemma \ref{neumannloop} shows that at most one arc in $\Zcal(Xu)$ with an endpoint in $N$ has an endpoint in $I\times f(I)$, so $n$ dominates the number of arcs of $\Zcal(Xu)$ with endpoints in $N$, and $k\leq n$.\\ To upgrade to the case where $f$ is piecewise smooth, we use the same domain approximation argument as in the proofs of Proposition \ref{domainapprox} and Theorem \ref{Gpairs}.
-However, in this case, we restrict each approximating function $f_n$ to have at most as many strict local extrema and horizontal intervals as $f$.
-If $n$ is infinite and $f(a),f(b)>0$, then Lemma \ref{finiteell} shows that the critical set is finite. \end{proof}
+At an endpoint $x$ of $I$, Lemma \ref{deg1Dirichlet} shows that $I\times f(I)$ is the only arc in $\Zcal(Xu)$ terminating at $(x,f(x))$.
+Lemma \ref{neumannloop} shows that at most one arc in $\Zcal(Xu)$ with an endpoint in $N$ has an endpoint in $I\times f(I)$, so $n$ dominates the number of arcs of $\Zcal(Xu)$ with endpoints in $N$, and $k\leq n$. \end{proof}